kasaechao/Boat-Loads-API/README.md

 ### Authorization and Authentication

-CRUD operations for the boat entity is protected and requires authentication of the user for a successful request.
+CRUD operations for the boat entity is protected and requires authorization for a successful request.
+Authorization is provided in the request header via bearer token in the form of a [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token).

-Authorization and authentication is handled via Oauth 2.0 flow.
-Auth0 is the chosen provider for this process.
+Authorization is handled via Oauth 2.0 flow.
+Auth0 is the chosen provider for this process to allow creation of new users.

 [Auth0 site link](https://auth0.com/)